alfredkam/yakojs/doc.md

 ```
 Notice when your registering an event, you would register with ```container``` or ```svg element``` in the combination of ```event name```.

-Support events are
+List of supported events:

-Event Name | Translates to
+Event Name | Reference To
 -----------|---------------
 hover | onMouseOver & onMouseLeave
 click | onClick